Blog Post

 East of the fort, in field 20, which is now occupied by a plantation and a pheasantry, the Dyke continues as a scarp for as far as we were able to trace it through the nettles and undergrowth.
 Below the 500 ft. contour, the large bank and ditch reappear in the dense woodland, and emerge beside the lane leading to the road to Stanton Prior, where the earthwork measures 75 ft. overall.

 So where did he get this ‘ground-breaking’ revelation?
-For this we must go not a peer reviewed book but a web site ‘wansdyke21.org.uk’ by Robert Vermaat
+For this, we must go not to a peer-reviewed book but a website ‘wansdyke21.org.uk’ by Robert Vermaat

 He suggests that: It has been suggested by Fox & Fox that Wansdyke did not actually use Stantonbury Camp, the ditch stopping short of the Iron Age defences by several metres.
 However, Burrow showed in 1982 that this was incorrect.
 Although the western slope is much disturbed by quarrying and the lower slopes by cultivation, Wansdyke can still be traced quite well at several points on the hill.
 As with Maes Knoll, the northern defences are more prominent than those on the south side.
 As Wansdyke joins the defences here, it can be argued that, as was the case at Maes Knoll, the northern defences were refurbished when Wansdyke was constructed, neglecting the south side which was without use for the builders of Wansdyke.

-Fortunately, we have now obtained high resolution LiDAR images of Statonbury Camp and we can see that Wansdyke goes over the hill in a strange ‘wibbly wobbly’ way rather than a straight line – which we see either side of the hill from much shallower ditches.
-This suggests that this area was not built completely at the same time and the Hill Dyke is older than the flat ground levels that surround the hill.
+Fortunately, we have now obtained high-resolution LiDAR images of Statonbury Camp, and we can see that Wansdyke goes over the hill in a strange ‘wibbly wobbly’ way rather than a straight line – which we see on either side of the hill from much shallower ditches.
+This suggests that the area was not built entirely at the same time, and that the Hill Dyke is older than the flat ground levels surrounding the hill.

-My estimation from the evidence found in the smaller ditches is that they are Roman (and hence straight) in origin that connected to the earlier prehistoric Dyke over Statonbury Hill the archaeologists call West Wansdyke (part of).
-The path over the hill indicates that the builders were attempting to locate natural springs as they built the Dyke to supply it with water and hence the strange pathway.
+My estimate from the evidence in the smaller ditches is that they are Roman (and hence straight) in origin, which connects to the earlier prehistoric Dyke over Statonbury Hill, which the archaeologists call West Wansdyke (part of).
+The path over the hill indicates that the builders were attempting to locate natural springs as they built the Dyke to supply it with water, and hence the strange pathway.

-Closer inspection of the Dyke as it approaches the ‘Iron Age Site’ suggest that it splits and moves the bank from north facing to south facing which Fox had seen as a terminus of the Dyke for it reached the Fort.
-LiDAR clearly shows that the ditch moves to the south side of the bank and continues to create the East side of the fort finally terminating in the South.
+Closer inspection of the Dyke as it approaches the ‘Iron Age Site’ suggests that it splits and shifts the bank from north-facing to south-facing, which Fox had seen as a terminus of the Dyke, for it reached the Fort.
+LiDAR clearly shows that the ditch moves to the south side of the bank and continues to create the East side of the fort, finally terminating in the South.

 Further Reading